Our Community Navigators drop-in service supports people aged over 50 who have recently been diagnosed with hearing loss.

 About Ambition for Ageing

 Ambition for Ageing is a £10.2m Greater Manchester programme aimed at creating more age-friendly places and empowering people to live fulfilling lives as they get older.
 Led by Greater Manchester Centre for Voluntary Organisations, its vision is to connect communities and older people.
-The Ambition for Ageing programme is being funded by the Big Lottery Fund.
+The Ambition for Ageing programme is being funded by The National Lottery Community Fund.

 Find a drop-in